Ladsgroup/reference-island/docs/pipeline.md

 * Have at least one [***unreferenced***](../config/default.yml#L108-L110) statement of a [***non blacklisted property***](../config/default.yml#L11-L76).
 * Have at least one External Id linking to a ***whitelisted*** external resource (see: [SS 1: External Resource Whitelister](#ss-1-external-resource-whitelister)).

-It takes in an de-serialized [Wikibase Item](https://gerrit.wikimedia.org/r/plugins/gitiles/mediawiki/extensions/Wikibase/+/master/docs/topics/json.md#json) dump as an input and returns an array with a single [`ItemLine`](result.md#itemline) or an empty array if the item does not match the criteria.
+It takes in a de-serialized [Wikibase Item](https://gerrit.wikimedia.org/r/plugins/gitiles/mediawiki/extensions/Wikibase/+/master/docs/topics/json.md#json) dump as an input and returns an array with a single [`ItemLine`](result.md#itemline) or an empty array if the item does not match the criteria.

 ### Pipe 2: Scraper